azurecurve/azrcrv-toggle-showhide/readme.txt

 == Changelog ==
 Changes and feature additions for the Toggle Show/Hide plugin:
+= 1.0.1 =
+* Update azurecurve menu for easier maintenance.
+* Move require of azurecurve menu below security check.
+* Localization fixes and translation into Russian (contributed by @Norskes).
 = 1.0.0 =
 * First version for ClassicPress forked from azurecurve Toggle Show/Hide WordPress Plugin.